MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 ---
 title: "Use Answers Intelligent Importer to populate Engage communities with questions and answers"
-description: "Repurpose your organization's content assets by importing them as question and answer pairs in Viva Engage." ms.reviewer: ethli ms.author: v-bvrana
+description: "Repurpose your organization's content assets by importing them as question-and-answer pairs in Viva Engage." ms.reviewer: ethli ms.author: v-bvrana
 author: Starshine89